clp-research/pentomino-js/README.md

 'Dialog' popups are not fully supported in all browsers. [dialog-polyfill](https://github.com/GoogleChrome/dialog-polyfill) is used to help with this issue.
 If the interface does not seem to work, you might want to change your browser to a [supported one](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog#Browser_compatibility).

 **REQUIRES SERVER SETUP.** Using [MAMP (Mac/Windows)](https://www.mamp.info/de/mac/): Once you have MAMP installed, create a server using the pentomino-js directory.
 (Preferences > Server > select pentomino-js directory as root).
-Start the server and visit [http://localhost:8888/study1.html](http://localhost:8888/study1.html)
+Start the server and visit [http://localhost:8888/study1/p1.html](http://localhost:8888/study1/p1.html), for P1 participant (replace 1 with participant no).

 Interface to study the effect of different instruction giving strategies.
 Includes a board showing different pentomino pieces to select from and a task board (which can't be manipulated be the user).